nokinger/serverTest/source/crossdev/rt_hints.rst

         exit(-1);
     }

-Setting affinity forces a thread on a cpu which avoid thread migration between cpus.
+Setting an affinity forces a thread to run on a specific cpu which avoids thread migration between cpus.
 The stack need'nt be moved to another cache.
 A disadvantage is that a heavy thread, compared to the others, can influence the performance badly, as the tasks cannot be scheduled to other cpus.

-Several tests have been done to explore the effect of affinity.
+Several tests have been done to explore the effect of cpu-affinity:
-Base setup:

 * Scheduler: RR
 * Taskinterval: 500 us